entropicalabs/el-loom/docs/source/docu_files/eka_qec/block.rst

 Definition
 ^^^^^^^^^^

-A :class:`~loom.eka.block.Block` is a dataclass that describes a QEC code that is compatible with Loom modules and more particularly :class:`~loom.eka.eka.Eka`.
+A :class:`~loom.eka.block.Block` is a dataclass that describes a QEC code that is compatible with Loom modules and more particularly with :class:`~loom.eka.eka.Eka`.

-Note that at no point a :class:`~loom.eka.block.Block` will represent a full quantum state, they describe a subspace in which one can encode logical information using operations.
+Note that at no point a :class:`~loom.eka.block.Block` will represent a full quantum state: they describe a subspace in which one can encode logical information using operations.

 It is a general representation of a stabilizer code.